Each connection may listen for a QueryBuilder event.

 A clever use of this event is to add a new field for related data and specify

-a custom QueryBuilder event in the $driver->resolve()
+a custom QueryBuilder event in the $driver->resolve() function.

 You may specify a custom event name for a an entity type.
 This is useful to create one-off entity objects that need special handling.
 For instance, if you want to append a field to an entity for only a single query, but not globally for all instances of the entity class.